oxctl/support-utils/set-discovery-page/README.md

 The AzAD auth routes are set up on Production Canvas and are copied as part of the regular refresh process

-Beta has the AzAD route as /login/saml/110

 This simple shell script sets up AzAD by:

 * deletes the prod AzAD auth provider as this stops AzAD from working
-* sets the Discovery page to be the newly set up AzAD login page
+* sets the Discovery page to be the environment's pre-configured AzAD login page

-Test uses the same as production /login/saml
+At the time of writing, Test uses the same as production /login/saml

 ## Requirements